johnlk/ComputerGeneratedChopinMusic/README.md

 # Computer Generated Chopin Music

 This project uses deep learning to generate classical piano music in the style of Chopin through a novel text-based approach.
-Unlike traditional music generation methods that process raw audio or MIDI files directly, this project converts MIDI files into text representations that can be processed by Recurrent Neural Networks (RNNs).
+This project converts MIDI files into text representations that can be easily processed by RNNs.

+## Project History & Evolution

+### 2018 Version
+The project originally used Andrej Karpathy's char-rnn implementation for generating music.
+This version produced interesting results (preserved in `output/generated/2018-karpathy-LSTM/`) but relied on external dependencies and older deep learning frameworks.

+### 2024 Update
+After 6 years, the project was modernized with a custom PyTorch-based implementation.
+The new version features:
+- Simplified architecture using PyTorch's built-in LSTM modules
+- More efficient training pipeline
+- Better code organization and documentation
+- Improved generation quality through modern deep learning practices

 ## Technical Overview

 ### Architecture
-The project leverages char-rnn, an LSTM-based character-level language model implementation by Andrej Karpathy.
-The model architecture consists of:
+The current implementation uses a character-level RNN built with PyTorch, consisting of:
+- Embedding layer for character encoding
 - Multi-layer LSTM network
-- Configurable hidden layer size and number of layers
 - Dropout regularization for preventing overfitting
+- Linear output layer for character prediction
 - Mini-batch training with CUDA GPU support

 ### Data Processing Pipeline
 1. **MIDI Collection**: Source MIDI files are stored in `data/midi/`
 2. **Text Conversion**: MIDI files are converted to ASCII format using conversion tools in `src/conversion/`
 3. **Data Preprocessing**: ASCII files are stored in `data/ascii/` and processed into training data
-4. **Training**: The LSTM model is trained on the text representation for ~6 hours
+4. **Training**: The PyTorch model is trained on the text representation
 5. **Generation**: New music is sampled from the model at different temperature settings

-### MIDI-Text Format
-The ASCII representation captures MIDI events with precise timing and musical parameters:

 ### Model Parameters
-- Training duration: 6 hours initial run
+- Training options:
+  - Hidden layer size: 256 (configurable)
+  - Number of LSTM layers: 2 (configurable)
+  - Dropout rate: 0.2
+  - Batch size: 128
+  - Sequence length: 100
 - Temperature settings tested: 0.4, 0.8, 1.0
-- Higher temperatures (e.g. 1.0) produce more creative but potentially error-prone compositions
+  - Higher temperatures produce more creative but potentially error-prone compositions
-- Lower temperatures (e.g. 0.4) generate more conservative, structured pieces
+  - Lower temperatures generate more conservative, structured pieces

 ## Generated Outputs
-Three MIDI files were generated with different temperature parameters:
+The project maintains both historical and current outputs:
+- `output/generated/2018-karpathy-LSTM/`: Original char-rnn generated pieces
+- `output/generated/2024-pytorch-rnn/`: New PyTorch model generations
-- `output/generated/temp-0.4/`: Conservative generation
+  - `temp-0.4/`: Conservative generation
-- `output/generated/temp-0.8/`: Balanced creativity/structure
+  - `temp-0.8/`: Balanced creativity/structure
-- `output/generated/temp-1.0/`: Most experimental generation
+  - `temp-1.0/`: Most experimental generation

 The MIDI files can be played using standard music software like GarageBand or this [web player](https://midiplayer.ehubsoft.net/).
-The temperature parameter controls sampling randomness during generation - higher values produce more diverse but potentially less coherent music.

 ## Technical Roadmap
-1. Extended Training: Increase training duration to 30+ hours
+1. Extended Training: Increase training duration and dataset size
 2. Architecture Tuning:
    - Experiment with larger hidden layer sizes
    - Test different dropout rates